Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 The Ancient Art of Flower Preservation

-There were not many methods to preserve flowers in the olden days, but still, people used the methods that were available to preserve them.
-Flowers up to 4,000 years old have been found in tombs while some were found along with the bones of prehistoric man.
-These indicate or evidence the fact that flower preservation is an ancient art.
+Long ago, there were not many methods to preserve flowers, but still, people used the techniques that were available to them.
+Flowers that are up to 4,000 years old have been found in tombs, while others have been found along with the bones of prehistoric humans.
+These discoveries indicate that flower preservation is an ancient art.

-- Using glycerin - Water and glycerin are taken in the ratio 2:1 and mixed.
-Fresh cut flowers are left in the water-glycerin solution where the water in the flowers is replaced by the glycerin, thereby making the flower supple and long lasting.
+- Glycerin: Water and glycerin are taken in the ratio 2:1 and mixed.
+Fresh-cut flowers are left in the water-glycerin solution where the water in the flowers is replaced by the glycerin, thereby making the flower supple and long-lasting.

-However, with the advancement of technology and other inventions and discoveries, humans have developed more advanced methods to preserve flowers that can last for a lifetime.
+The older methods listed above are still in use today, of course, but technological advances and other discoveries have led to more advanced methods to preserve flowers that can last for a lifetime.

-This is a very easy method to dry flowers and in this method, flowers are dried by tying them into small bundles and hanging them upside down in a warm and ventilated place away from direct sunlight, that is, in a cool dark area.
+This is a very easy method.
+In this method, flowers are dried by tying them into small bundles and hanging them upside-down in a warm and ventilated place away from direct sunlight; i.e., in a cool dark area.

 As you see in the image above, in this process:

 - Small flowers of similar type are tied into one small bundle (maximum 10 flowers) whereas large flowers are dried individually.

 - The leaves if any should be removed before drying, to speed up the drying process.